North America Job Adventures (U.S. & Canada)

 Trip Leaders facilitate safe, fun, and meaningful summer experiences for teenagers from all over the globe.
 In the process, Leaders get to explore beautiful areas, contribute to local communities, and make a positive impact in the lives of teenagers.
 Trip Leaders are in charge of managing group dynamics, coordinating logistics, and leading and assisting with activities that include trekking, rock climbing, snorkeling, sea kayaking, surfing, whitewater rafting, cooking and more.
 The Trip Leader position involves a unique combination of risk management, role modeling, leadership, laughter, games, and hard work!
 Compensation starts at $500/week for first year Leaders, and includes a paid week-long staff training, all meals (you'll eat well!), accommodations, travel expenses, and industry pro deals on outdoor gear.
 Applicants must be 21 years old, a college graduate or working towards a degree, WFR certified, demonstrate prior leadership experience with youth, and have an ability to facilitate fun.

-2024 staff training runs from June 17th–25th just outside of Denver, CO, with contracts ending no later than mid-August.
-If you can facilitate a fun, growth-oriented environment that inspires teenagers in an adventure travel setting, learn more about working with Bold Earth and the application process, or connect with Izzy Perry for more information.
+2026 staff training runs from June 18th–25th just outside of Denver, CO, with contracts ending no later than mid-August.
+If you can facilitate a fun, growth-oriented environment that inspires teenagers in an adventure travel setting, email your resume to Kayla Fulkerson.

-With over 40 years of experience, Bold Earth leads fun and adventurous trips with small groups of great teenagers to over 20 destinations around the globe!
+With 50 years of experience, Bold Earth leads fun and adventurous trips with small groups of great teenagers to over 20 destinations around the globe!
 View the Bold Earth experience »

 Bold Earth Adventures